PGL50/stock-analysis/README.md

     Next i
 ```
-### The data were formatted into the Excel spreadsheet with color indicators for percent increase (Green) or decrease (Red).
-A process time was opened at the beginning of the code and closed at the end of the code and a message pop up box with the process time for each year was displayed.
-The biggest difference in the refactored code was the use of arrays to store the data instead of displaying the data immediately to the final spreadsheet.
+### A process time was opened at the beginning of the code and closed at the end of the code and a message pop up box with the process time for each year was displayed.
+The biggest difference in the refactored code was the use of arrays to store the data instead of displaying the data immediately to the final spreadsheet within a nested loop.

 ### The refactored code yielded the same results as the original code from Module 2.
 Here are the results from the Challenge 2 code.

 ![out2017](./Resources/output_2017.png)             ![out2018](./Resources/output_2018.png)

-### The run time of the code seems to have gotten faster with the refactoring.
+### The run time of the code got faster with the refactoring.

 ### Here are the original code run times for 2017 and 2018: